CNN Legal Analyst & Former U.S. Department of Justice Official

 - Internationally recognized expert on topics ranging from money laundering, terrorist financing, and economic sanctions among others

 Michael F. Zeldin has served as a TV legal analyst since 1996, covering such stories as the Whitewater/Monica Lewinsky investigation, the Clinton impeachment proceedings, the Gore v.
 Bush election, and the disappearance of Chandra Levy.
-Presently, he is a CNN legal analyst principally focusing on the investigation of Special Counsel Robert Mueller.
+Presently, he is a CNN legal analyst.
 He has published opinion-editorial pieces for CNN.com, the Wall Street Journal, the New York Times, the Hill, the Washington Times, and the Washington Post.

 As an attorney, Michael Zeldin is an internationally recognized expert.
 He has served clients and lectured throughout the world on topics ranging from money laundering, terrorist financing, and economic sanctions.
 He has testified before the U.S. House of Representatives Judiciary Subcommittee on Crime, on the topic of international money laundering.